Effective and successful personal trainers do more than merely structure challenging workouts for their clients.

 Trainers must also create a plan that works and is realistic within the context of a client’s lifestyle.

-Jason also believes that it is important to teach clients why you advocate something during your sessions.
+Jason also believes that it is important to teach the client why you advocate something during your sessions.

 “Knowledge is power.
 If they understand why they must eat five meals a day or increase their protein intake, they’ll be more likely to follow your advice.
 When they understand the ‘why’, they also become more invested in the process.”